ElifSinemAktas/data-science-bootcamp/04_Recommedation_Systems/README.md

 # Contents
 1. Simple Recommender Systems

 2. Association Rule Learning

 3. Content Based Filtering

-4. Colaborative Filtering
+4. Collaborative Filtering

+# 1. Simple Recommender Systems

+Out of scope:)

-# 1. Association Rule Learning
+# 2. Association Rule Learning
 Association rule learning is a machine learning technique used to uncover interesting and often hidden relationships, dependencies, or patterns in large datasets.
 It is primarily applied in the field of data mining and is particularly useful for identifying associations between items or events within a dataset.

 The fundamental concept behind association rule learning is to analyze the frequency and co-occurrence of items in transactions or records to generate rules of the form "if A, then B," where A and B are sets of items or events.